Finley's Story

 Meet Finley

-Gemma describes her one-year-old son, Finley, as an ‘entertainer who finds the joy in everything’.
-She says he enjoys going to the park, making faces, playing with his toys and laughing, just like any other almost two-year-old.
+Gemma describes her son, Finley, as an ‘entertainer who finds the joy in everything’.
+He enjoys going to the park, making faces, playing with his toys and laughing, just like any other almost three-year-old.

 When Gemma and her husband Keith attended their 20-week pregnancy scan, the sonographer noticed several black holes under Finley’s chin.
-After a series of doctors were unsure what the holes could be, Gemma was referred to Southampton Hospital where they were informed Finley may have a tumour or a chromosomal problem.
+After doctors were unsure what the holes could be, Gemma was referred to Southampton Hospital where they were informed Finley may have a tumour or a chromosomal problem.

-Finley was born in November 2021 at Southampton hospital and was diagnosed with a condition called lymphangioma.
-This is a genetic mutation that causes lymphatic vessels to not grow properly, and as a result, lymphatic fluid collects in cavities in the face.
+Finley was diagnosed with a condition called lymphangioma when he was born.
+This genetic mutation impairs the proper growth of lymphatic vessels, and as a result, lymphatic fluid collects in cavities in the face.
 Finley spent the first six months of his life in hospital, undergoing multiple surgeries and numerous smaller medical procedures to improve his condition.
-He was also intubated and ventilated for around a month and then eventually had tracheostomy surgery before coming home.
+He was also intubated and ventilated for around a month and then eventually had tracheostomy surgery before going home.

 Gemma explained how there were huge amounts of uncertainty around Finley’s condition and the stress of having a baby in hospital:

 ‘Doctors were reluctant to give us definite answers because they just didn’t know how it would be.
-Before Finley arrived, we had mentally prepared ourselves for a maybe a few weeks in the NICU (neonatal intensive care unit), but it ended up being significantly longer than that.
+Before Finley arrived, we had mentally prepared ourselves for maybe a few weeks in the neonatal intensive care unit, but it ended up being significantly longer than that.
 We live in Poole, so while Finley was in hospital in Southampton, we stayed in on-site accommodation for three months.
-There was a lot of back and forth which was a huge strain and very stressful.’
+There was a lot of back and forth which was a huge strain and very stressful.'

 ‘I was post-C-section and learning about a new baby, on top of trying to understand Finley’s situation and his medical issues.
 It was all very overwhelming.’

-‘Your priorities change when you have kids, but when you have a child with additional needs you have so much more to arrange – it can be such a mental load and hugely time consuming.
-It’s a real minefield, especially if you’ve never done anything like that before.’
+‘Your priorities change when you have children, but when you have a child with additional needs you have so much more to arrange – it can be such a mental load and hugely time consuming.
+It is a real minefield, especially if you have never done anything like that before.’

 ‘We were forced to limit contact until we knew how robust he would be.
 We definitely felt isolated.
 We saw no one for three months.
 People tried their best to be understanding but there’s only so much they can do – you can’t share the whole load with people in that way.’

-‘You always feel a bit different to your friends with healthy kids.
+‘You always feel a bit different to your friends with healthy children.
 But people do make an effort with us to understand Finley's condition and for their kids to get to know him and understand his disability and his differences.
-I think it’s made people more aware of the diversity of different children and made them more receptive to that, which is a good thing. ‘
+I think it has made people more aware of the diversity of different children and made them more receptive to that, which is a good thing. ‘

 Both Gemma and Keith have received counselling for their mental health after Finley was born, and though he is out of hospital, they are still adjusting to their lives as they are now.

 ‘Our mental health definitely suffered.
-It’s not over because he’s out of hospital.
-I’m still in shock – I’m trying to process it all but there’s not really time.’
+It is not over because he is out of hospital.
+I’m still in shock – I’m trying to process it all.’

 ‘Just because he has a tracheostomy, it doesn’t mean he can’t go to soft play or a kids birthday party or things like that.
 We always try and integrate him as much as possible.’

 ‘If I’m having a bad day, Laura will be the first one to hear about it!
-It’s just such a nice offering.
-There’s someone there for you to talk to, who’s willing to help and is just really adaptable.
-Laura understands what it’s like and she is always so keen to help.’
+It is just such a nice offering.
+There is someone there for you to talk to, who is willing to help and is just really adaptable.
+Laura understands what it is like and she is always so keen to help.’

 Although Finley does not have siblings, Gemma has seen first-hand the importance of the sibling support offered by Rainbow Trust:

-‘I think it’s so brilliant.
+‘I think it is so brilliant.
 I just can’t imagine the logistical nightmare of having other children to look after whilst looking after a child with a disability.
 Being able to take all the kids to Paulton’s Park on a family day with the help of a Family Support Worker makes all the difference.
 It’s just such a brilliant offering.
-There’s nothing else like it.’
+There is nothing else like it.’

 Family Support Worker Laura has also provided practical help to support Gemma when Keith went back to work by taking her and Finley to his appointments.